hariinfo/spark-assignment/README.md

 Group by multiple columns such as airline type, month or year and then apply aggregation function to calculate min,max, and average

 ### Did privately managed airlines perform better than publicly traded ones?
+Reporting_Airline from airline performance dataframe should be used to join with carriers dataframe.
 Introduce a new column with a flag to indicate private/public airline.
-Group the data based on the airline code and ownership type (public/private) Generate the ratio of delays by public vs privately traded airlines
+Group the data based on the airline code and ownership type (public/private) Generate the ratio of delays by public vs privately traded airlines.

-withColumn(..) shall be used to add a new column based on certain logic to determine public/private airline groupBy(..,..) shall be used to group the records based on multiple columns agg(..) shall be used to generate min, max, average stats
+withColumn(..) shall be used to add a new column based on certain logic to determine public/private airline groupBy(..,..) shall be used to group the records based on multiple columns and finally agg(..) shall be used to generate min, max, average stats.

 ### What delay type is most common at each airport?
 group by airport and delay type